Internships, Apprenticeships and Youth Employment

 If you’re looking for a way to learn about job options and gain career experience, you’re in the right place.
 As utilities across the nation face a wave of employee retirements, we are now more than ever, dedicated to training, recruiting and hiring residents from our local communities.
 For more than twenty years, we’ve worked with our partners to provide thousands of students and early career professionals with internships, apprenticeships and work experience opportunities.

 Our staff and partners come from all walks of life and are passionate about teaching youth important employment skills and helping them to explore potential career paths.
 Paid youth employment opportunities span a variety of fields including engineering, water and wastewater management, finance, communications, human resources and information technology.

 High School Internships

 SSIP CityWorks – SSIP CityWorks is a paid summer internship program for high school students from San Francisco’s southeast neighborhoods.
 Starting after their junior year in high school, this program provides students with internship opportunities every summer either at the SFPUC or with one of the private engineering firms working on our Sewer System Internship Program.
 As a CityWorks intern, you’ll have access to mentors, supervisors and a strong community of professionals all of whom are dedicated to helping you achieve your career goals.

 Apply for the Program

-Young Community Developers, Inc.,
+Young Community Developers

 1715 Yosemite Avenue